-The exterior storage bins are powder-coated for durability and feature lockable compression latches that block dust.
+The exterior storage bins are powder-coated for durability, and they have lockable compression latches that block dust.
 The water tank boasts a 31-gallon capacity.
 It has 23 cubic feet of interior storage and 13 cubic feet of storage in the rear cabinet.

 We appreciate the 55L fridge-freezer that pulls out.
-The dropdown dual-burner stove and deep sink is a smart, streamlined design.
+The dropdown dual-burner stove and deep sink are smart, streamlined designs.
 The sink has a cover to convert into a prep counter.